-Badass is about to finish off the Big Bad or a daredevil is about to accomplish an impossibly cool stunt.
+So the badass is about to finish off the Big Bad or a daredevil is about to accomplish an impossibly cool stunt.
 What's the best way to really establish these feats?
-Why, you just simply have a twinkle appear in the character's eye to signify that he's about to accomplish an awesome feat.
-Related to Twinkle Smile, which is the same thing but appears on the character's teeth.
-Like the Twinkle Smile, often comes with an Audible Gleam.
-Can also be used on Cool Shades.
-Contrast Glowing Eyes of Doom.
-Not to be confused with Tinkle in the Eye or Twinkle In The Sky.
+Why, you simply have a twinkle appear in the character's eye to signify that he's about to accomplish an awesome feat.

 - Happens in the episode "Stairway to Devon" when Officer Jenny spots Team Rocket.